GSA-TTS/federal-website-standards/standards/content-timeliness-indicator.md

 #### Announcements, alerts

 - Include a publication date.
-- Add an expiration date if applicable.
+- Add an effective date and/or an expiration date if applicable.

 #### Data, statistics